nlroth/Quansheng_UV-K5_Wiki/Hardware_Mods.md

   |   ┗  | ┻ | ━━| ━  | ━  | ━  | ━  | ━ | ━━   |┛|  |

 Insert 2 resistors of 5.1 kΩ each from ground to the CC pins (A5 / B5).
 This hack requires a good eye and good nerves ;-)<br>
 Wiring the two configuration pins (Pin3 / Pin10 with 5.1kΩ signals the PD charger that it can apply 5V.
-Without this combination, no voltage is applied.
+Without this resistor-combination, no voltage is applied.

 ↧↥ ⇅